 But how do you get JAL miles in the first place?
 Japan Airlines is a partner with the Starwood Preferred Guest Program.
 You can transfer your points from SPG to JAL Mileage Bank at 1:1 ratio.
 If you transfer more than 20,000 points, then it becomes 1:1.25 ratio.
 Basically, you can get your roundtrip flight between Siem Reap and Bangkok for 5,000 SPG points.
 That’s a true bargain for this short, but quite expensive, route.

 If you don’t have SPG points, there are two credit cards that will give you a jump start: Amex SPG Personal and Amex SPG Business.
-Each offers a 25,000-point bonus after meeting a $5,000 spending requirement within six months.
+While personal version offers 75,000-point bonus after meeting a $3,000 spending requirement within 3 months, business one will give you 100,000-point bonus after spending $5,000 within 3 months.

 There are a few caveats to this promo.
 The transfer is not instantaneous, and the terms of the promotion require you to begin and end your trip in the same country.
 Also, JAL does not allow one-way travel.
 It’s roundtrip only, so the best way to use the promotion would be to call JAL to confirm availability for the dates you want.
 Then you would complete the transfer and cross your fingers that your dates remain available when your miles hit JAL Mileage Bank.
 You would have to be reasonably flexible and plan well ahead to make this work.